 Let’s be honest, who doesn’t love a good family game night?
 A little friendly competition, some yummy snacks and, of course, fun!
-Games are exciting, motivating, and best of all, they help children learn important speech and language skills without even realizing it!
-There are many speech board games that encourage the development of speech, language, and social skills.
-You can work on everything from learning how to take turns, to categorizing, making inferences, and oral narratives (i.e. story telling).
-Grab one of the following games for your next family game (and learning!) night!
+Games are exciting, motivating, and best of all, they stimulate language development for toddlers and children without even realizing it!
+There are many board games that are used in speech therapy to encourage the development of speech, language, and social skills.
+You can work on everything from learning how to take turns, to categorizing, making inferences, social skills, and oral narratives (i.e. story telling).
+Grab one of the following speech board games for your next family game (and learning!) night!

 NAPA offers speech therapy to children of all ages to address delays and disorders in expressive/receptive language, articulation, oral motor dysfunction, apraxia of speech, social language, fluency, feeding and swallowing, and cognitive skills.
 Contact us today for more information!